ibmresearchuk/emerging-technology-workshops/workshop-design/how-to.md

 ## Attendees
 Ideally there should be range of people from the client: developers, operations and people from the business.
 Most important is someone to represent the users experiencing the problem that has been identified.
 Ideally this would be the person who has the problem directly but if that’s not possible a proxy can be used.
 This is someone who has enough experience of the problem to represent the user.

-From Emerging Technology bring in people depending on the number of attendees.
+Emerging Technology bring in people depending on the number of attendees.
 We’d normally break down the sessions in to groups of around four and we would have one ETS person in each group.
 If the client has a particular focus on a technology or an industry that someone from Emerging Technology also has it would be ideal to have them included.

 It's important that everyone who is attending is fully involved in the sessions.
 People who participate in some sessions, but not all of them disrupt the group and the activities.
 This applies to both the host and client teams.
-If someone cannot commit to giving their full attention to the whole workshop, it is better that they don't take part in the working part, but are invited to the playbacks at the end of the workshop
+If someone cannot commit to giving their full attention to the whole workshop, it is better that they don't take part in the working part, but are invited to the playbacks at the end of the workshop.

 ## Requirements
 * A1 Post-it notes